Department of Accountancy & Taxation

 This course provides an introduction to financial accounting and generally accepted accounting principles for financial reporting.

 |ACCT 2332||Managerial Accounting||

-This course will investigate the accounting tools, techniques and practices used in managerial and cost accounting.
-We will look at cost accumulation and analysis, planning and control systems and applications of cost data to business decision and performance evaluation.
+This course investigates the accounting tools, techniques, and practices used in managerial accounting.
+Topics covered include cost accumulation and analysis, planning and control systems, and applications of cost data to business decisions and performance evaluations.

 This course reviews the environment and conceptual framework of accounting, the accounting cycle, basic financial statement, and time value of money concepts.

 This course presents and evaluates the theory and application of financial accounting.
 Topics covered include liabilities, contingencies, shareholders’ equity and earnings per share, revenue recognition, statements of cash flow, financial statement analysis, and disclosures.

 |ACCT 3371||Accounting Information Systems||